Connect with us

 This year’s ceremony was the central event of a new annual exhibition highlighting different projects that promote a green economy in the region.
-Exhibitors displayed systems that involve clean and efficient energy technology and participants could learn more about these environmental initiatives straight from the suppliers.
+Exhibitors displayed systems that involve clean and efficient energy technology and participants were able to learn more about these environmental initiatives straight from the suppliers.
 Kidum, a Kenyan-based, Burundian singer as well as a popular Rwandese group, Inganzo Ngari, graced the stage to entertain participants.

 1. ITABAZA : Can be translated into English as “light.”
 As important as light is to any type of natural growth and well-being, the mountain gorillas act as a flag species in the tourism industry of Rwanda.